llsoftsec/llsoftsecbook/book.md

 * Clock glitch attack
     * Using a clock switching circuit, it is possible to reduce the width of a clock pulse, or the interval between two clock pulses so that some of the hardware registers are not updated correctly at certain clock edge(s).
 Similar to voltage glitch, this can make the hardware seems to be skipping an instruction.

-Such voltage/clock glitch attack could affect multiple parts in the processors, but sometimes the impact might not lead to any visible error in the operation  , leaving the only effect that the processor skipping a memory/register write, or writing an incorrect value.
+Such voltage/clock glitch attack could affect multiple parts in the processors, but sometimes the impact might not lead to any visible error in the operation, leaving the only effect that the processor skipping a memory/register write, or writing an incorrect value.
 Potentially, a glitch attack could result in other observable effect (e.g. register reset, bit toggle).
 The analysis of fault injection methods (and their physical effect) and the observable effects at the program or instruction execution level are often referred to as fault models, where one can say that a specific fault injection behaves as an instruction skip, etc. More details about the concept of fault models can be found in the paper "Fault Attacks on Secure Embedded Software: Threats, Design and Evaluation” (https://arxiv.org/pdf/2003.10513.pdf), where a good illustration of the concept is shown in figure 1 of that paper.

 Using glitching methods, there are several common ways of attacking a system.
 For example:
 *	Skipping an instruction during setup sequence for security features – e.g. skipping the write to the MPU (Memory Protection Unit)/Security Attribution Unit (SAU) so that the MPU/SAU is not enabled.
 *	Skipping an instruction after a security authentication that branch to an error handling code.
 As the branch is not taken, the code can continue to operate even a security authentication has failed.
 *	Causing an incorrect value to be written in a memory or hardware.
 E.g. When writing a crypto key to a crypto accelerator, forcing the key value written to be zero (caused to low voltage on bus hardware).
 Example: Attack on TrustZone for Armv8-M: https://www.youtube.com/watch?v=4u6BAH8mEDw

 There are other forms of physical attacks, but most of them requires significant effort or cost (e.g. cut open the chip package can carry out fault injection or readout secret data on chip).

 ### Countermeasures
 Ideally, system designers can use hardware (SoCs or microcontroller) that support protection against fault injection.
-For example, a hardware circult can include redundancy logic (spatial and temporal).
+For example, a hardware circuit can include redundancy logic (spatial and temporal).
 In addition, software developers can make such attack harder by adding checks after the write operations.
 When applying software mitigation, software developers need to check that optimizations carried out by compilers (C/C++) does not impact the mitigation.

 # Other security topics relevant for compiler developers